maatthc/qmk_layers_app_companion/README.md

  - Mouse: Default

 To use any of the alternative layouts, rename the corresponding image file in the folder `assets` to the default name.

+#### Make your own

+Make your changes to the related https://github.com/manna-harbour/miryoku/tree/master/data/layers/*.json, and feed it to http://www.keyboard-layout-editor.com, using the "Upload JSON" button in the "Raw data" tab.
+Download the PNG files, copy it to the `assets` folder and rename it properly.

 ## Internals